 Poland is perhaps not the first place that comes to mind when you think of skiing, however it is popular in certain parts of the country.
 Cross country and ski jumping, in particular, are popular in Poland.
 There are a vast amount of ski resorts which are used by locals and tourists.
-The areas that skiiers mostly visit is Szklarska Poreba, Karpacz and Zakopane.
+The areas that skiers mostly visit are Szklarska Poreba, Karpacz and Zakopane.
 These tend to be cheaper than many other ski destinations in Europe like Switzerland, Austria and Italy for example.

 Tennis in Poland

-As with most of Europe, especially Eastern Europe tennis is one of Poland’s most popular sports.
-In recent years Agnieszka Radwańska has been the poster girl for Polish tennis, the former world number two and Wimbledon runner-up won 20 titles on the tour and was always a fan favourite.
+As with most of Europe, especially Eastern Europe tennis makes the list.
+Tennis is one of Poland’s most popular sports.
+In recent years Agnieszka Radwańska has been the poster girl for Polish tennis, the former world number two and Wimbledon runner-up who won 20 titles on the tour.

 Boxing in Poland

 Boxing takes 5th spot.
 Speedway, gymnastics, ice hockey, weightlifting and cycling are also popular in Poland.
 Some traditional Polish sports include palant and pierścieniówka these are less popular but still searched for on Google.